Frequently Asked Questions

 Why do individuals or families typically seek counselling?

 There are many reasons an individual or family seeks counselling, ranging from anxiety or depression to difficulties in creating and sustaining stable and nurturing bonds with others, to fears of expressing themselves authentically or trusting others.
-Some seek the assistance of counselling to understand anger or conflicts with family members, spouses or to find answers to lingering influences from their early lives that has affected them adversely.
+Some seek the assistance of counselling to understand anger or conflicts with family members, and spouses or to find answers to lingering influences from their early lives that have affected them adversely.
 Others seek the help of counselling to develop new ways to experience joy and contentment in their lives.
 Sometimes a particular experience, such as trauma, divorce, an argument, becoming a parent or dealing with an illness may be the influencing factor that creates a decision to seek counselling.
-The reasons are vast and as varied as people themselves, but most people share a desire for a more satisfying experience of their lives.
+The reasons are vast and as varied as people themselves, but most people share a desire for a more satisfying experience in their lives.

 What can I expect from my first counselling session and subsequent sessions thereafter?

 In your first session, which is called an "intake" session, you will be asked information questions that will help me get to know you a little better.
 We will work together to establish your hopes and goals for counselling and discuss how we can start navigating this process.
 Counselling will be a different experience for each person.